lmika/audax-web/content/docs/dynamo-browse/_index.md

 dynamo-browse is a terminal-based UI (TUI) app for working with DynamoDB tables.
 With it, you can quickly connect to and browse the contents of a DynamoDB table in your AWS account or local machine.
-There are some basic tools for editing as well.
+There are some basic facilities for editing as well.

-XXX

 ## Table Of Contents